RAF Lossiemouth: Second World War (1939–1945)

-In September 1943, Wellingtons of 'C' Flight 20 OTU, moved to the second of the Lossiemouth satellite airfields, RAF Milltown, located 3 mi to the south-east.
-By now 46 MU were concentrating their work on Bristol Beaufighters and Lancasters and the SLG at RAF Leanach had been replaced with a new site at Dornoch golf course, which became known as RAF Dornoch (40 SLG).
-20 OTU received its official crest in 1943, with two examples cast in concrete being constructed at Lossiemouth and RAF Elgin.
-The crest at Lossiemouth no longer exists and although little now remains of the airfield at Elgin, the concrete crest is a war memorial for those who served there.
+In September 1943, Wellingtons of No. 20 OTU's 'C' Flight moved to the second of the Lossiemouth satellite airfields, RAF Milltown, located 3 mi to the south-east.
+By 1943, maintenance work by 46 MU concentrated on Bristol Beaufighters and Lancasters.
+The SLG at RAF Leanach had been replaced with a new site at Dornoch golf course, which became known as RAF Dornoch (No. 40 SLG).

+No. 20 OTU received its official crest in 1943, with two examples cast in concrete being constructed at Lossiemouth and RAF Elgin.
+The crest at Lossiemouth no longer exists, and although little now remains of the airfield at Elgin, the concrete crest is a war memorial for those who served there.

 Further operations against Tirpitz took place between September and November 1944.
-Operation Catechism finally resulted in the German battleship being sunk near Tromsø on 12 November 1944.
+Operation Catechism finally resulted in the battleship being sunk near Tromsø on 12 November 1944.
 Thirty-eight Lancasters of No. 9 Squadron and No. 617 Squadron launched from Lossiemouth, Kinloss and Milltown and destroyed the vessel with Tallboy bombs.
 Nearly 50 years later, No. 617 Squadron transferred to Lossiemouth and was based there between 1993 and 2014.
-Examples of the Tallboy, Grand Slam and Up Keep (bouncing bomb) were on display within the squadron site.
+During that time, examples of the Tallboy, Grand Slam and Up Keep (bouncing bomb) were on display within the squadron site.

-In July 1945, after the end of hostilities in Europe, 20 OTU was disbanded and 46 MU continued to prepare aircraft for operations in the Far East.
-After the war ended, 46 MU began the enormous task of breaking-up surplus aircraft for scrap.
-At one point there were around 900 aircraft on the airfield awaiting disposal.
-On 28 July 1945 Lossiemouth was transferred to No. 17 Group of RAF Coastal Command, with the arrival of No. 111 (Coastal) Operational Training Unit from the Bahamas shortly thereafter.
-By August 1945, the unit was operating forty-one Consolidated Liberators, ten Halifaxes and a North American Mitchell; the unit was disbanded in July 1946.
+In July 1945, after the end of hostilities in Europe, No. 20 OTU was disbanded, and No. 46 MU continued to prepare aircraft for operations in the Far East.
+After the war ended, No. 46 MU began the enormous task of breaking up surplus aircraft for scrap.
+At one point, there were around 900 aircraft on the airfield awaiting disposal.
+On 28 July 1945, Lossiemouth was transferred to No. 17 Group of RAF Coastal Command, with the arrival of No. 111 (Coastal) Operational Training Unit from the Bahamas occurring shortly thereafter.
+By August 1945, the unit was operating forty-one Consolidated Liberators, ten Halifaxes and a North American Mitchell.
+The unit was disbanded in July 1946.